 An ampere is a unit used to measure the electron flow or current rate in an electrical conductor.
 One ampere of current symbolizes one coulomb of electrical charge going past one specific point in one second.
 A milliampere hour or mAh is 1,000th of an Ah and is often used as a measure of charge for notebook computer batteries.
 The mAh offers an indication of the length of time it will take for the computer to operate on battery power without the need to recharge.
-Using the best battery maintainer to recharge your battery is the safest way.

 If you have a 100 Amp Hour battery, the battery will provide 5 amps of current for twenty hours and maintain a voltage above 10.5.